American woman says she thought she would die when New Zealand volcano erupted

 “I was positive we were going to die and if were we going to die, I wanted to be next to him,” she said tearfully.

+He said he helped her back to the boat, lifting her back to her feet after she stumbled and badly burnt her right hand.

+“We couldn’t run anymore because the ash was so thick.
+We were walking as fast as we could back towards the boat,” he said.

-The badly burned couple managed to make their way from the island to a boat.
+The badly burned couple managed to make their way from the island.
 Both spent weeks in hospitals.

 Lauren Urey said she was given no warning of the dangers of an eruption or advice to wear protective clothing.